Introduction

 Circumstances for Mortgage Call

-Banks can call a mortgage due at any time, for any reason, regardless of the borrower's payment history or current status.
-This means that even if you have been making all your payments on time and in full, the bank still has the power to call the loan.
+Banks can call a mortgage due at any time, for any reason, regardless of the borrower’s payment history or current status.
+This means that even if you have been making all your payments on time and in full, the bank still has the power to call the loan. understanding mortgage pre-approval can help you prepare for such scenarios and ensure you’re informed about the terms of your loan.

 Unlike primary residence loans, investment property loans don’t offer the same protections.
 The bank’s ability to call the loan due isn’t limited to specific circumstances, and this can significantly impact real estate investors.